switchtrue/spotify-music-bingo/README.md

 1. You'll need a Spotify Premium account.
 2. You need to create a Spotify application [here](https://developer.spotify.com/dashboard/applications) and obtain its `Client ID` and `Client Secret`.
+3. The environment variables `SPOTIPY_CLIENT_ID` and `SPOTIPY_CLIENT_SECRET` will need to be set when using all of the commands below.

 # Usage